What are bracket orders (BO) and how to use them?

 Bracket order (BO) is a type of order where you can enter a new position along with a target/exit and a stop-loss order.
 As soon as the main order is executed, the system will place two more orders (profit taking and stop-loss).
 When one of the two orders (profit taking or stop loss) gets executed, the other order will get cancelled automatically.
 Bracket orders are essentially algo orders.

 Bracket orders can be used only for intraday trades.
-All bracket orders will be squared off automatically at 3:18 pm.
+All bracket orders will be squared off automatically before market close.
 BOs aren't allowed on BSE stocks, stock options, currency options, and MCX.

 Entry with Bracket orders can be done using ‘Limit orders’ and also ‘Stop loss orders’ based on triggers.